 Comparatively, on the Ooma’s small business phone system product page, the 35+ features available to business customers are clearly listed.
 Phone service doesn’t need to be complicated, so included in the plan are business tools you need, such as extension dialing, conference bridge, after-hours modes, music on hold, ring groups, call forwarding, virtual fax, and more.

 One included feature that many Ooma users appreciate is the Ooma virtual receptionist, which greets and directs incoming callers.
 This presents a professional first impression and is especially useful for small businesses that want to streamline their operations.

 Additionally, Ooma Office includes flexible service via a free calling app.
 When using the Ooma Office app, you can receive incoming work calls on your mobile device, and outgoing calls made from the app use your work line to present consistency to customers while also preserving the privacy of your personal cell number.
 With the app, you get flexible phone service to accommodate a remote staff, and you can be accessible to clients even when you’re not in the office.

 Ooma vs. AT&T – Reviews

 What do independent reviewers think of the two companies’ business phone options?

 In the 2020 Business Choice Awards by PC Magazine, Ooma Office was ranked as the #1 VoIP phone provider with high scores for reliability, ease of use, quality of tech support, and setup.
-This top rating is not a fluke, and Ooma has ranked #1 for the past seven years.
+This top rating is not a fluke, and Ooma has ranked #1 for the past eight years.

 AT&T Collaborate ranked in 8th place in 2020.
 It wasn’t included in 2019, but in 2018, rankings were similar with AT&T UVerse coming in at ninth place.